software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/08-scripting.md

 This tutorial shows a simple example of how to do such a thing using scripting in bash.

 We are going to write a script that builds, tests, declares, deploys, and, in the end, calls the contract.
-We are also going to make use of the protostar's structured output so we can use previous' commands outputs in the following ones.
+We are also going to make use of the protostar's structured output, so we can use previous' commands outputs in the following ones.

 ### File Structure